-Other Bureaus supervises the weights and measures, enforces regulations relative to navigable waters, inspects steamboats and maintains lighthouses.
+Other Bureaus supervise the weights and measures, enforce regulations relative to navigable waters, inspect steamboats and maintain lighthouses.

 The Department of Labor, the last to be organized, was established in 1913.
 Its purpose is to advance the general welfare of labor.